INTERNATIONAL REVIEW OF THE AESTHETICS AND SOCIOLOGY OF MUSIC

 LIED UND POPULARE KULTUR-SONG AND POPULAR CULTURE

-Analyzing the Pulse of Popular CultureLIED UND POPULARE KULTUR-SONG AND POPULAR CULTURE, published by WAXMANN VERLAG GMBH, is a unique interdisciplinary journal that delves into the rich interconnections between song and popular culture, facilitating discourse among researchers, professionals, and students interested in cultural studies and musicology.
+Illuminating the Intersections of Song and SocietyLIED UND POPULARE KULTUR-SONG AND POPULAR CULTURE, published by WAXMANN VERLAG GMBH, is a unique interdisciplinary journal that delves into the rich interconnections between song and popular culture, facilitating discourse among researchers, professionals, and students interested in cultural studies and musicology.
 With ISSN 1619-0548, this prestigious journal serves as a crucial platform for scholarly analysis, critical reviews, and innovative research exploring various facets of popular music and cultural expressions in Germany and beyond.
 Although classified in the 2023 Scopus category quartiles as Q4 in both Cultural Studies and Music, the journal maintains an essential role in fostering engagement and reflection on evolving cultural practices.
 Although it is not available as Open Access, articles from the journal have previously contributed valuable insights and shaped the conversation on popular culture from its inception in 2002 to its recent issues in 2023.
 Researchers will find this journal particularly relevant for its focus on underrepresented voices and themes within the cultural landscape.

 ASIAN MUSIC